 SALI AWARDS 2017

-The Awards encourage emerging trends by redevelopment of existing landscapes towards a more sustainable approach.
+The SALI Awards of Excellence encourage emerging trends by redevelopment of existing landscapes towards a more sustainable approach.
 It is more than a mere rejuvenation of the garden, it demands a radical change where the landscape style, character and associated inputs are “recycled” into a more sustainable environment with an ecological aesthetic.
 This can be achieved through a once-off, high impact redevelopment, or a gradual, phased restoration supplementary to the maintenance contract.
 It is encouraging to see that this trend is often contractor-driven, and not prescribed by a client brief.
 It is an indication of an evolving industry, one that is willing to revisit past practices in order to improve.

 Browse Our SALI Award Galleries – Simply Click On The Badges Below!